madhuvenkatk/blog/about.md

 title: About
 sidebar_link: true
 ---
-This blog focuses more Software engineering best practices and tools.
+This blog focuses more software engineering best practices and tools.
 This blog is a free blog i.e.it doesn’t make forecasts nor does it give any tips.

 All about my observations and understanding on technology and business in this beautiful planet